hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-autoscaler.md

 name: autoscaling-policies
 # Nomad Autoscaler Policies
 * Nomad autoscaling is driven by [Policies](https://www.nomadproject.io/docs/autoscaling/policy) defined in the `scaling` stanza of a task group in a Nomad job specification file or in the autoscaler agent's own configuration files.
-* The `scaling` stanza uses the [Nomad Task Group Target](https://www.nomadproject.io/docs/autoscaling/plugins/target#nomad-task-group-target) plugin by default to scale the task group's count up and down.
+* The `scaling` stanza uses the [Nomad Task Group Target](https://www.nomadproject.io/docs/autoscaling/plugins/target#nomad-task-group-target) plugin to scale the task group's count up and down or the [Dynamic Application Sizing Nomad Task Target](https://www.nomadproject.io/docs/autoscaling/plugins/target#dynamic-application-sizing-nomad-task-target) plugin to make sizing recommendations for the resources used by tasks.
-* An autoscaler configuration file would be used with other targets such as the AWS AutoScaling Group Target plugin.
+* An autoscaler configuration file would be used with other targets such as the AWS AutoScaling Group Target and the Azure Virtual Machine Scale Set Target plugins.

 ???
 * Nomad autoscaling is driven by policies.